jacobmix/Minecraft_AP_Randomizer/README.md

 Also it's possible to set ``.apmc`` file to be opened with ``ArchipelagoLauncherDebug.exe``, and if you double click it'll instantly start the forge server.
 Open ``host.yaml`` from the launcher (or look in install directory).
 Then edit ``mc_launch`` under ``minecraft_options`` to auto start Minecraft after the Forge Server has started.

-To host a multiworld without auto collect enabled, open ``host.yaml`` with a text editor like Notepad++
+If you prefere to host a multiworld without auto collect enabled, open ``host.yaml`` with a text editor like Notepad++
 Change ``collect_mode`` setting from ``auto`` to ``disabled``.
 Or ``goal`` to allow manual collect.
 Then generate a multiworld.
 Other settings too.
 Like release mode, hint options, server password for remote admin commands, ect.
 Plando players might also want host to edit ``plando_options`` to ``bosses, items, texts, connections``